 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1 (a): Basic Services-Teachers appropriately assigned and full credentialed for assignment.
-From the California Dashboard Local Indicators self-reflection tool shows 100% are fully credentialed and assigned appropriately.
 From the California Dashboard Local Indicators self- reflection tool shows 100% are fully credentialed and assigned appropriately.
+From the California Dashboard Local Indicators self- reflection tool shows 100% are fully credentialed and assigned appropriately.
+From the California Dashboard Local Indicators self- reflection tool shows 100% are fully credentialed and assigned appropriately.
 Using the California Dashboard Local Indicator self- reflection tool we will maintain 100% fully credentialed and appropriately assigned teachers.
-Priority 1 (b): Pupils access to standards-aligned materials.
+Priority 1 (b): Pupils access to standards- aligned materials.
 From the California Dashboard Local Indicators self- reflection tool, 100% of students have access to standards- aligned materials.
 From the California Dashboard Local Indicators self- reflection tool, 100% of students have access to standards- aligned materials.
+From the California Dashboard Local Indicators self- reflection tool, 100% of students have access to standards- aligned materials.
 Using the California Dashboard Local Indicator self- reflection tool we will maintain 100% of students will have access to standards- aligned materials.
 Priority 1 (c): School facilities maintained and in good repair.
-From the California Dashboard Local Indicators all facilities have an overall rating of "Good" as indicated on FIT Report.
-From the California Dashboard Local Indicators all facilities have an overall rating of "Good" as indicated on FIT Report.
-From the California Dashboard Local Indicators all facilities will maintain an overall rating of "Good" as indicated on FIT Report.
-Priority 2 (a): Implementation of California Academic and Performance Standards From the California Dashboard Local Indicators self- reflection tool, Survey Data reflects 100% of teachers received Professional Development in From the California Dashboard Local Indicators self- reflection tool, Survey Data reflects 100% of teachers received Professional Development in Using the California Dashboard Local Indicator self- reflection tool we will maintain Survey Data that reflects 100% of teachers received Professional
+From the California Dashboard Local Indicators all facilities From the California Dashboard Local Indicators all facilities From the California Dashboard Local Indicators all facilities From the California Dashboard Local Indicators all facilities